 In Lady Boyle's Last Party, the Outsider's dialogue will change if you retrieve the rune from the shrine after eliminating Lady Boyle.
 Likewise if you take the rune from Granny Rags's shrine after dealing with Campbell during the High Overseer mission - indeed, any time you can take a rune and complete a major objective in either order, the Outsider will have different dialogue depending which you do first and how.

 Daud's final comment will be altered if Corvo wanders off before Daud actually finishes talking, or if Corvo walks away entirely after Daud's speech concludes.
 Additionally, if you spare said character with Low Chaos, their guards are no longer be hostile toward Corvo and will let him walk around freely.

 Should the player backtrack to the gatehouse at Lady Boyle's party and eat the apple in front of the guard, he will comment "My apple!
 Who do you think you are?"
 CORVO!

 If you don't release Griff during "High Overseer Campbell", then when you return to the area during "House of Pleasure", you'll find that he has become a Weeper.

-If you commit a crime after returning to Dunwall (but before giving the letter to the empress) and commit a crime such as walking on a soldier's head, the game ends and says that Corvo was arrested for committing a felony.
+If you commit a crime after returning to Dunwall (but before giving the letter to the Empress) and commit a crime such as jumping on a soldier's head, the game ends and says that Corvo was arrested for committing a felony.